Hulalazz/math2al/Numerical Optimization.md

 where $F^{-1}(\theta^{(t)})$ is the inverse of `Remiann metric` at the point $\theta^{(t)}$.
 And **Fisher scoring** algorithm is a typical application of **Natural Gradient Descent** to statistics.
-**Natural gradient descent** for manifolds corresponding to exponential families can be implemented as a first-order method through **mirror descent** (https://www.stat.wisc.edu/~raskutti/publication/MirrorDescent.pdf).
+**Natural gradient descent** for manifolds corresponding to exponential families can be implemented as a first-order method through [**mirror descent**](https://www.stat.wisc.edu/~raskutti/publication/MirrorDescent.pdf).

 | Originator of Information Geometry: Shunichi Amari |
 |:----:|